 Most victims are civilians

-420 million children live in a war or conflict area.
-That is almost twice as many as 20 years ago.
-They suffer from fear, hunger and diseases.
-Around 27 million children cannot go to school due to the armed fights.
-Thousands of girls and boys are killed in warlike conflicts every year, injured, abducted, recruited into armed groups, sexually abused or forced.
-Hundreds of thousands suffer - and many of them die - from war consequences such as malnutrition, lack of drinking water and poor medical care.
-Hospitals and schools are attacked, humanitarian aid organizations are denied access to the needy.
+420 million children live in war zones or conflict areas.
+That's almost twice as many as 20 years ago.
+They suffer from fear, hunger, and disease.
+Around 27 million children are unable to attend school due to the armed conflict.
+Thousands of girls and boys are killed, injured, abducted, recruited into armed groups, sexually abused, or forced into marriage in armed conflicts every year.
+Hundreds of thousands suffer—and many of them die—from the consequences of war, such as malnutrition, lack of drinking water, and inadequate medical care.
+Hospitals and schools are attacked, and humanitarian aid organizations are denied access to those in need.

 Demands and goals

-Terre des Hommes is committed to recruiting child soldiers in various international networks and campaigns and is committed to better protection of children and adolescents in war and conflict regions.
+Terre des Hommes is involved in various international networks and campaigns against the recruitment of child soldiers and is committed to better protection of children and young people in war and conflict regions.

-No child under the age of 18 may be used in armies, armed groups or other military associations - regardless of the function, whether as a fighter, spy, miner, cook, carrier or sex slave.
+No child under the age of 18 may be employed in armies, armed groups, or other military organizations – regardless of their role, whether as a fighter, spy, mine surveyor, cook, porter, or for sexual exploitation.
+This also applies to the German Armed Forces, which is one of the few countries worldwide that has underage soldiers in its ranks.

 Stop of (German) arms exports

-No weapons (especially small weapons), individual parts or ammunition may be exported to crisis regions - especially if children's soldiers are used there or other serious child rights violations take place.
-This also applies to Germany, one of the five largest arms exporters worldwide.
+small arms may be exported to crisis regions – particularly where child soldiers are used or other serious violations of children's rights occur.
+This applies especially to Germany, one of the world's five largest arms exporters.

 The Child Rights Convention must finally apply in Germany in the practice for refugee children after taking back the reservations in July 2010.
 For this, laws and regulations must be designed in such a way that the living conditions of refugee children actually improve.